xin-huang/SeleDiff/README.md

 - Input files
     - `SeleDiff` accepts 3 kinds of file formats of genetic data as inputs.
 They are [EIGENSTRAT](http://genepath.med.harvard.edu/~reich/InputFileFormats.htm) format, [Oxford GEN/SAMPLE](http://www.stats.ox.ac.uk/~marchini/software/gwas/file_format.html) format and [HAPS/SAMPLE](https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#formats) format.
-    - `SeleDiff`
+    - `SeleDiff` uses `--ancestral-allele` option (required) to accept a file that specifies the ancestral allele of each SNP in the data.
-    - `SeleDiff`
+    - `SeleDiff` uses `--divergence-time` option (required) to accept a file that specifies divergence time between two populations.
-    - `SeleDiff` uses `--haplotype` option to accept a file specifies haplotypes in the data.
+    - `SeleDiff` uses `--haplotype` option to accept a file that specifies haplotypes in the data.
 The content of the file looks like:

             rs001 rs002
             rs001 rs003 rs004

         Each row represents a haplotype.
+Each SNP that belongs to the haplotype is separated by white space.
 - Output file
     - The output file from `SeleDiff` is *TAB* delimited.
 The first row is a header that describes the meaning of each column.